-Exiting an English Learner program: there are two ways for a student to exit:
+There are three ways for a student to exit the English Learners program:

-scoring proficient ONE year on the Kansas English Language Proficiency Assessment (KELPA) or state alternate English Language Proficiency Assessment.
-All K-12 English Learners must take the KELPA or alternate Assessment in the spring.
-Preschool students are assessed each spring using the Pre-LAS or Pre-IPT.

-Note: students on transitional year or monitored status will not take the KELPA or alternate Assessment.)

-The following year, the district must choose one of two statuses for each student:
+A proficient/fluent score on the Kansas English Language Proficiency Assessment (KELPA).
+All K-12 English Learners must take the KELPA in the spring.
+(Keep in mind, students on transitional year or monitored status will not take the KELPA.)
+Starting in 2017-18, the state criteria to exit a student from an ESOL program is scoring proficient ONE year.
+For the following year, the district must choose one of two statuses for each student:

-- a. monitored (KIDS data field D43 should be "8") this means the student is not receiving services.
+a. monitored - (KIDS data field D43 should be "8") this means the student is not receiving services.
 The district will not receive bilingual funding for a student on monitored status.
-A student can be on monitored status for two years. - b. transitional (KIDS data field D43 should be "7") the district has chosen to provide bilingual services for one year following a proficient KELPA or alternate Assessment.
+A student can be on monitored status for two years. b. transitional - (KIDS data field D43 should be "7") the district has chosen to provide bilingual services for one year following a proficient KELPA.
 During this year, service (contact minutes) must be provided.
-The district will receive bilingual funding for a transitional student only if services are provided. - 2. parents withdraw their child from an ESOL program; but student must be assessed annually. - 3.
-BLT or SIT recommends that the student be exited from ESOL services after one year, due to reasons that are NOT a result limited English proficiency, but that are noted on a student's IEP.
+The district will receive bilingual funding for a

+- transitional student only if services are provided.
+BLT or SIT recommends that the student be exited from ESOL services after one year, due to reasons that are NOT a result limited English profisionary but that are noted on a - to reasons that are NOT a result limited English proficiency, but that are noted on a student's IEP. - 3.
+Parents withdraw their child from an ESOL program.

-Part II: TEACHER QUALIFICATIONS for providing English Learner services
+Part II: TEACHER QUALIFICATIONS